feldera/feldera/sql-to-dbsp-compiler/using.md

     --streaming
       Compiling a streaming program, where only inserts are allowed
       Default: false
+    --trimInputs
+      Do not ingest unused fields of input tables
+      Default: false
     --unquotedCasing
       How unquoted identifiers are treated.
 Choices are: 'upper', 'lower', 'unchanged'